nmacbean/GEOG-G489-589/Exercise 14: Unsupervised Classification/Unsupervised_Classification.md

 ## In-class exercise: KMeans Clustering for unsupervised classification at the Santa Rita site

 In today's exercise you will follow the classification steps taught in the lecture on Monday to classifiy hyperspectral dataset from a different part of the Santa Rita Experimental site.
+These data were collected from the NEON airborne platform in August 2018.
 The photo below shows the camera image of area we'll be classifying.

 ![santa rita](2018_SRER_2_514000_3519000_image.png)
 The camera image has a spatial resolution (spatial footprint) of 10cm, whereas the hyperspectral data have a spatial resolution of 1m.